nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 ```csharp
   public partial class Program { }
 ```

+The reason for this is that the generated/hidden Minimal API (Top Level statement) Program class is internal.
+By declaring the partial part, it is changed to public.
+See [Microsoft docs](https://learn.microsoft.com/en-us/aspnet/core/migration/50-to-60-samples?view=aspnetcore-8.0#project-file-csproj) for more info, and some alternatives.

 #### My tests multi-target .NET Core and .NET Framework, why can't I run both in Visual Studio